Awards & Scholarships

 Effective 2009-2010 academic year

 Awarded annually to full-time undergraduate students participating in a Western University international experience or study abroad program for which academic credit or approval from their department or faculty will be obtained.
 This includes: academic exchange programs; approved study abroad programs; curriculum based international field courses/research; international community service learning; and, volunteer opportunities and internships led by Western University.
 Preference will be given to students in the following order:

 - History Students Majoring in Jewish Studies or Middle East Studies (1 student selected)

-- Students in Honors Specialization, Specialization, or Major in History (2 students selected)
+- Students in Honours Specialization, Specialization, or Major in History (2 students selected)

-- History Students in Honors Specialization in International Relations (2 students selected)
+- History Students in Honours Specialization in International Relations (2 students selected)

 If in any year, there are no students in one of these areas, then the awards can be made to students in the other areas.
 To qualify for these awards, the experience must meet at least one of the following criteria: be organized by Western University staff, faculty or department, be eligible for academic credit, or form a required component of the student’s degree program.